-Jacksons loss in the attack was 202 killed and wounded; the hostile Creeks lost 557 killed on the field and about 300 more killed while trying to win the Tallapoosa; but few , if any of those engaged in the battle escaped death.
+1806 Claiborne's loss i this engagement as one ki led and six wounded.
+The next battle was that of Emuckfau ,Jan 22 1814,.
+It is difficult to tellthe numbers engaged in this conflict.
+Gen. Jackson was present in per son and fell back to fort Strother the day after the engagement.
+The indians regarded this action as avictory and greatly disturbed his retreat.
+A heavy skirmish at Enotochopoo was a part of this retreat, resulting in a great loss to the pursuers.
+Gen Jackson was much incensed at his losses and at the appearence of defeat.
+He soon reorganized his force and set on foot another expedition of about three thousand whites with a body of friendly Indian Allies.
+The 27th of March1814 he fought the battles of Tohopaka or Horse-shoe Bend the Tallapoosa).
+Jackson's loss in the attack was 202 killed and wounded; the hostile Creeks lost 557 killed on the field and about 300 more killed while trying to win the Tallapoosa; but few , if any of those engaged in battle escaped death.
 It is said that there were about three hundred women and children taken prisoners.
-Such is a specimine of Gen Jackson \$ Sevene indian warfare.
+Such is a specimine of Gen Jackson \$ indian warfare.
 This last terrable engagement broke the powerof the indians in the south and south-west.
 The next time we meet Gen Jackson Dec.
-2nd (1814 at New Orleans.
-He gathered such an army as he could and made ready against a British force already reported at app proaching from the Gulf of Mexico.
+2nd & 1814 at New Orleans.
+He gathered such an army as he could and made ready against a British force a already reported at app proaching from the Gulf of Mexico.
 The latter was commanded by Sir Edward Packenham and numbered of all arms including over 1000 seamen about 9500 men.
-Jacksons whole command did not exceed 3700/y/ effective men, most of whom were raw levies.
-The entire confl fliet was embraced between the 10th of Jahf Dec., 1814 and the 18th of Jan 1815.
-What is usualy called the Battle of New Orleans took place the 8th of Jan by a British assault on Jackson's preparedlines, in which their General Sir Edward Packenham, Mill Jackson's loss was very small as he was fighting from behind breastworks.
-It appears that the seen treaty of peace between the United States and Great Brittan had agreedupon contract nearly a month before this battle but the news did not re Peach New Orleans till the 14 Feb 1816, but fur fact way
+Jacksons whole command did not exceed 3700// effective men, most of whom were raw levies.
+The entire confi fliet was embraced between the 10th of Janif Dec., 1814 and the 18th of Jan 1815.
+What is usualy called the Battle of New Orleans took place the 8th of Jan by a British assault on Jackson's preparedlines, in which their General Sir Edward Packenham, Will Jackson's loss was very small